jeloou/elmo/Readme.md

 elmo
 ====

-A simple OAuth client for Node.js
+A simple OAuth client for Node.js.
+This is a work in progress.